-Viridor are proposing to build a state-of-the-art Energy Recovery Facility on a plot of land just off Beddington Lane in the London Borough of Sutton.
-The new facility would be located right next to an existing 92-hectare landfill site, which it will replace.
+Viridor are in the process of building a state-of-the-art Energy Recovery Facility on a plot of land just off Beddington Lane in the London Borough of Sutton.
+The new facility is located right next to the existing 92-hectare landfill site, which it will replace once it becomes operational in 2018.
 This landfill site is also operated by Viridor and is currently where the Partnership sends most of the residual waste collected from households in Croydon, Kingston, Merton and Sutton.

-If planning permission is achieved, the facility will treat up to 215,000 tonnes of residual household waste.
+The facility will treat hundreds of thousands of tonnes of residual household waste.
 It will also take in some waste from local businesses.
-The facility would use tried and tested methods to extract valuable electricity and, if viable, heat from the waste, instead of being buried in landfill.
+The facility will use tried and tested methods to extract valuable electricity and, if viable, heat from the waste, instead of it being buried in landfill.

 Once operational in 2018, The Beddington ERF will: